ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 52066 PHYSICAL HYDROGEOLOGY 3 Credit Hours

-(Slashed with ESCI 42066) Principles of water flow in hydrologic cycle, soil and aquifer hydraulic properties, groundwater flow, surface water–groundwater interactions and geochemical evolution of groundwater.
-Application of principles for evaluation of water resources; emphasizing utilization, conservation and management of groundwater resources in a changing environment.
+(Slashed with ESCI 42066 and ESCI 72066) Principles of water flow in hydrologic cycle, soil and aquifer hydraulic properties, groundwater flow, surface water-groundwater interactions and geochemical evolution of groundwater.
+Application of principles for evaluation of water resources, emphasizing utilization, conservation and management of groundwater resources in a changing environment.

 Prerequisite: Graduate standing.